mxl6w94/water-bot/README.md

+# NOTICE TO GROUP

+I've been working with a bot in our data set and our prompt.
+I've gotten it to calm down and posted the results from the second and third chat sessions in a CSV in the System-Prompt folder.
+Please go take a look and see what is going on.
+For the mean time, this is what I see as issue:

+1) The data set is too minimal and the quantitization is too tight, responses get weird fast.
+Dr. Song has OKed for us to use a larger model if this one won't work.
+Yes, the idea is to get it onto a phone.
+But for the meantime we may not be able to make that a reality.
+2) The model is willing to pull old links from training, bypassing the prompt.
+Needs a fix.
+3) The prompt, depending on how the agent is first engaged, will spit out its own steps.
+Needs a fix.
+4) AnythingLLM is all local, so supabase currently isn't in use.
+If we want to make this less central, I need help and ideas.

+- Cole

 # Local Water Treatment \& Locating AI

 A local AI chatbot dedicated to providing information on water locating, purification, and testing.
 Designed for offline use in emergency and disaster response scenarios.